BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 - **Keep disconnected users**
   - Users who disconnect will still be shown in the users list but with user-ID 0.

+Note: you can reorder columns of this dialog using mouse or CTRL+Left Arrow/CTRL+Right Arrow shortcuts.

 ## Server Properties Dialog {#serverpropertiesdlg}